Florida Heartland: Education

-Regional Transportation
+Regional transportation

 Highways

-There are no interstate Highways in the Florida Heartland.
-The Florida's Turnpike passes through the northeastern corner of Okeechobee County, and includes the Fort Drum service plaza, but there are no exits along that segment.
-Interstate 75 briefly passes through extreme southwestern DeSoto County, but there are no exits in the county.
+There are no exits from Interstate highways in the Florida Heartland.
+The only Interstate highway to pass through the Florida Heartland is Interstate 75, which passes briefly through extreme southwestern DeSoto County near Port Charlotte, however, there are no exits in the county.
+The Florida's Turnpike passes through the northeastern corner of Okeechobee County, and includes the Fort Drum service plaza, however, there are no exits along that segment.

+U.S. Route 27 and U.S. Route 17 are the only major four-lane highways within the Florida Heartland region.
+U.S. 27 runs from the southeastern corner of the region at the Hendry–Palm Beach county line just east of Clewiston to the northern boundary of the Heartland region at the Highlands–Polk county line.
+U.S. Route 17 runs from the DeSoto-Charlotte County line north to the Hardee–Polk county line.

+Other four-lane highways within the Heartland region include Florida State Road 70, which runs from Okeechobee east to the Okeechobee–St. Lucie County line, and Florida State Road 80, which runs from Whidden Corner several miles west of Clewiston west to the Hendry–Lee County line.

 Airports

 There is no scheduled airline service in the Florida Heartland.
 The following General Aviation airports operate in the region:

 Seaports

 There are no seaports, as there is neither a seacoast nor navigable rivers, but the Okeechobee Waterway is a navigable canal which crosses the region, connecting the Gulf of Mexico to the Atlantic Ocean through Lake Okeechobee.
 There is a proposal underway for a potential "Inland Port" to be located in the Florida Heartland.
 This inland port would be an extension of the Ports of West Palm Beach, Everglades and Miami which lack the current and available real estate to expand their facilities.